Alabama Saltwater Fishing License: Fees, Requirements & How to Get One

 Annual Saltwater License

-Consider these quantified factors when choosing the annual option:
+Weigh these factors for the annual choice:

-1. Cost per day: divide $30.05 or $64.90 by expected fishing days to evaluate value.
+1. Cost per day: Divide $30.05 or $64.90 by your fishing days for value.

 Short-Term Trip Options